Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Apparatus

 The rectangular glass chamber admitted three perpendicular, circularly-polarized laser beams.
-These three beams all contained cooling light 13 MHz red-detuned from the 5 $^2$S$_{1/2}$, F = 2 to 5 $^2$P$_{3/2}$, F = 3 line in $^{87}$Rb.
-A repumping beam, tuned to the transition between the 5 $^2$S$_{1/2}$, F = 1 and 5 $^2$P$_{3/2}$, F = 2 resonance, was aligned with the beam going from right to left in Figure \ref{fig:chamber}, and could be turned on and off independently of the cooling light.
-The three cooling beams had a total power of approximately 13 mW, and each beam had a waist of about 7 mm.
+These three primary beams all contained light 13 MHz red-detuned from the 5 $^2$S$_{1/2}$, F = 2 to 5 $^2$P$_{3/2}$, F = 3 line in $^{87}$Rb.
+A repumping beam, tuned to the transition between the 5 $^2$S$_{1/2}$, F = 1 and 5 $^2$P$_{3/2}$, F = 2 resonance, was aligned with the beam going from right to left in Figure \ref{fig:chamber}, and could be turned on and off independently of the primary beams.
+The three primary beams had a total power of approximately 13 mW, and each beam had a waist of about 7 mm.
 The repump beam had 1.8 mW of light in a similarly sized beam.
 Each beam was retro-reflected through a quarter wave plate to produce the light fields necessary for a 3D MOT.
 Magnetic coils outside the vacuum chamber produced the necessary quadrupole field at the intersection of the three beams.
 The MOT ensured that the laser was locked to the same frequency for each run, and gave an early indicator of rubidium vapor output.

 The sputter-ion pump maintained the chamber pressure near $1.3 \times 10^{-8}$ Torr.
-Despite a 5 day bakeout of the chamber at 125 \textcelsius\ using a turbomolecular pump, the partial pressure of water vapor at 18 AMU/e was still $1.3 \times 10^{-9}$ Torr, with additional peaks of hydrogen at 2 AMU/e ($2.7 \times 10^{-9}$ Torr) and nitrogen and carbon monoxide, both at 28 AMU/e ($1.1 \times 10^{-9}$ Torr).
+The chamber was baked out for 5 days at 125 \textcelsius\ using a turbomolecular pump to minimize impurities, but the Viton gasket seal on the exit valve limited the overall quality of the vacuum.
+The RGA measured a partial pressure of water vapor of $1.3 \times 10^{-9}$ Torr, with additional peaks of hydrogen ($2.7 \times 10^{-9}$ Torr) and nitrogen and carbon monoxide ($1.1 \times 10^{-9}$ Torr, at the same mass value).
 Other, smaller peaks were also present at several common mass numbers (e.g. carbon dioxide), but they did not significantly change upon heating of either dispenser.
 Neither dispenser, when heated, introduced new significant peaks to the RGA traces.
 Rubidium vapor was strongly attenuated by the chamber walls, never reaching the RGA in measurable concentrations.
+However, the dispensers were run for periods of several hours per day for several days before taking data, in order to align the laser beams and test and optimize the fluorescence measurements.